christiskatsouris/Network-Analysis-R/README.md

 The author has benefited by participating in workshops and training sessions related to High Performance Computing both at the University of Southampton as well as at University College London (UCL).

-Any suggestions or questions are welcome.
+Any questions or comments/suggestions are welcome!

-Any requests for collaborations on the theme of 'Network Econometrics' are also welcome!
+If you are interested to collaborate on the general theme of 'Network Econometrics', don't hesitate to contact me at christiskatsouris@gmail.com

 # How to Cite a Website